blackboxnlp/2020/index.md

 ## Venue

-The workshop will be collocated with EMNLP 2020
+The workshop will be collocated with EMNLP 2020.

+**News (March 2): Development models for the shared task have been [annuonced](http://blackboxnlp.github.io/shared).**

 ## Important dates (tentative)